-Remember to heat your home safely, and prevent carbon monoxide poisoning by installing detectors and following these CDC Carbon Monoxide Safety Tips.
+Remember to heat your home safely and prevent carbon monoxide poisoning by installing detectors and following these CDC Carbon Monoxide Safety Tips.

-Carroll County Cold Weather Resources
+Carroll County Extreme Weather Resources

 The county’s five senior centers are open to the general public, regardless of age, Monday through Friday from 8:00 AM to 4:30 PM.
 For more information on the Senior Centers, call 410-386-3800.

-- Mount Airy Senior and Community Center, 703 Ridge Avenue, Mount Airy
+- Mount Airy Senior And Community Center, 703 Ridge Avenue, Mount Airy

 - North Carroll Senior and Community Center, 2328 Hanover Pike, Hampstead